dbpedia/chatbot/README.md

 ## Environment Configurations
 When running locally or in development include the following configuration as a properties file in the `src/main/resources` folder.

-In case you don't have a proper CouchDB instance or API keys please use the following **[dummy configuration file](https://github.com/dbpedia/chatbot/wiki/Chatbot-Dummy-Configuration)**.
+In case you do not have a proper CouchDB instance or API keys please use the following **[dummy configuration file](https://github.com/dbpedia/chatbot/wiki/Chatbot-Dummy-Configuration)**.

 *Please note that using the dummy configuration file can result in some features being unavailable since they may require the requisite API services.*